xueliang-zhong/PlanSelfPlay/README.md

 **Preview without running.** `--dry-run` prints the resolved agent command and exits, useful for checking `--agent-bin` / `--agent-args` overrides without invoking the agent.

 **Use `--goal` for targeted experiments.** Keep one canonical `plan.txt` and vary the objective at the command line.
 Each run gets its own uniquely named temp file so parallel or sequential experiments stay traceable.

+**Edit the plan on the fly.** You can often revise `plan.txt` mid-run and let the next generation pick up the new instructions automatically.
+Because the script invokes the agent once per generation, changes take effect at the next generation boundary without restarting the whole loop.
+In practice, this feels a bit like steering an active Codex session, but through the plan file.

 **Time budget (`--time-budget`).** Caps the total wall-clock run time.
 The loop exits cleanly before starting a generation that would exceed the budget, so runs are always comparable and predictable.
 Useful for overnight experiments or CI pipelines with a hard time limit: